 If you are going to format a new or second hard drive, keep in mind the following tips.

 Formatting a drive may vary in terms of different operating systems, like Windows and Mac.
-Although in principal, formatting means to erase existing data and free up space for utilization, the procedures are not exactly the same for Mac and Windows.
+Although in principle, formatting means to erase existing data and free up space for utilization, the procedures are not the same for Mac and Windows.

 In specific, if you want to know how to format a new or second hard drive in Windows 10, don't miss the step-by-step instruction here.

 Check your hard drive and categorize it as partitioned or non-partitioned beforehand.
 For a drive that has been configured with a partition, simply go through the formatting steps here to make a fresh drive.

 Type in disk management from the quick search box or directly move to the administrative tools to locate the disk management.
 Launch Disk Management.

 Now that you've found the drive you want to format, right-click it and choose Format to open the disk-formatting wizard.

 Tips: Before you format the hard drive, you may click and open the drive to make sure this is exactly the drive you want to erase data and make a fresh drive.

 Heads-up here!
 When you fail to locate the drive to format, or you see that an Initialize Disk window appears, it probably means that the hard drive is new and it's never been partitioned yet.
 In this case, you have to partition the drive beforehand as partitioning is something that must be done before a hard drive is formatted.
 Let me walk you through a brief procedure to partition your hard drive.